mikljohansson/mbot-vision/README.md

 ```

 This will output input and output images into `experiments/master/20220708-100725/validation/` which
-shows the model input and output from PyTorch and quantized TFlite models so you can see how they
+shows the model input and output from PyTorch and quantized TFlite models, so you can see how they
 perform on your data.

 ## Command line examples